 What is the research plan?

 The NZERTF will be operated using various technologies and control strategies to determine various means to achieve net-zero.
-The experimental work will be complemented by computer simulations to identify the most promising approaches and economic analysis to determine the most cost-effective approaches.
+The experimental work will be complimented by computer simulations to identify the most promising approaches and economic analysis to determine the most cost-effective approaches.

 National Institute of Standards and Technology, "Measurement Science Roadmap for Net-Zero Energy Buildings: Workshop Summary Report", March 2010.